slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Justice will not be served until those who are unaffected are as outraged as those who are."
 -- Benjamin Franklin*

+> *"Everybody wants to see justice done, to somebody else."
+-- Bruce Cockburn*

+> *"I guess the only time most people think about injustice is when it happens to them."
+-- Charles Bukowski*

 > *"Mercy to the guilty is cruelty to the innocent."
 -- Adam Smith*

-> *"Everybody wants to see justice done, to somebody else."
--- Bruce Cockburn*

 ### On bureaucracy